MR. MINER'S PHISH THOUGHTS

 9.16.99 – Shoreline (Susanna Millman)

 “Wait a second!?”
 I thought to myself, as our setbreak blunt talk quickly replayed through my head in milliseconds.
 “They just ripped exactly what we had said they should!”, I thought, as my heart pounded heavier.
 “And I never even realized it the entire set!?
 Ha!”
 I laughed to myself out loud.
 I sprinted ahead and caught up with Sean and tapped him on the shoulder enthusiastically.
-As he turned around, he knew exactly why I was so excited, and we reflected on the bizarre connection to something bigger that we felt at that point.
+As he turned around, he knew exactly why I was so excited, and we reflected on the bizarre connection to something bigger that we both felt at that point.
 Did we predict the future?
 Had we invented the set?
-Would it have happened if we hadn’t shared that smoke and spoken that conversation?
+Would it have happened if we hadn’t shared that smoke and spoken those words?
 Maybe so, maybe not.

 These are the things that are beyond our explanation; strange predictions that turn out correct, synchronicities between you and the band.
 This time, the “Bag > Gumbo” was a tour highlight, not to mention one of the high points of all ’99.
-With this Phishy magic in the air, my absurd backtrack to Portland to pick up my future wife, which seamlessly segued into a non-stop drive to our place in Santa Cruz, seemed like nothing at all, albeit a near-24 hour haul.
-Sometimes when the larger forces are at play the menial tasks don’t seem so important.
+With Phishy magic in the air, an absurd backtrack to Portland to pick up my future wife, which seamlessly segued into a non-stop drive to our place in Santa Cruz, seemed like nothing at all, albeit a near-24 hour haul.
+Sometimes when larger forces are at play the menial tasks don’t seem so important.
 Puffing bubblers of Bubbleberry with Adam across the Northwest, pumping the “Bag > Gumbo” on the desolate Idaho highway, nothing could have been more perfect.
 It was one of those timeless moments on tour that you will remember forever; the moments that make up the fabric of it all.

 ====